RiteshJha912/hnltech/README.md

 # HNLTech Pvt.
 Ltd.

 Welcome to the official repository of **HNLTech Pvt.
 Ltd.**, a leading software solutions provider committed to empowering Indian businesses.
-This website, crafted using **Next.js 14** and **React.js 18**, embodies HNLTech’s mission to deliver cost-effective, secure, and scalable technology to diverse industries in India.
+This website, crafted using **Next.js 14** and **React.js 18**, embodies HNLTech’s mission to deliver cost-effective, secure and scalable technology to diverse industries in India.

 ## View Live : www.hnltech.in